kammitama5/kammitama5.github.io/_posts/2021-7-15-Thursday-July-15th.md

 to socialize.
 And I thought back about when I was in Los Angeles, and why sailing felt so natural to me; it is a very solitary endeavour.
 You have to be comfortable with solitude, or your own thoughts.
 In the mornings before work, I would read books, and use my highlighters; at the time, I was reading books on electronics and learning the resistor codes, or about buildings and craftsmanship (I still love construction shows).
 So in many ways, I've been an academic for a long time, even reading and self-studying while working full-time.
-And being in academic, although there is collaboration, involves a lot of solitude and reflection.
+Even while working, it wasnt enough, and I felt myself going back to school and taking night classes, and ordering hundreds and hundreds of books.
+My parents would still buy us books every Holiday season.
+Being an academic, although there is collaboration, involves a lot of solitude and reflection.
 I've been alone, but I've never felt lonely.
 I feel happy with who I am by myself, and for those I love, we can sit in silence and enjoy each other's company.
 I've felt like I've gotten to do so much during quarantine; I wrote a language, met a bunch of people, drew and painted, and have continued to engage in self-study.
 It has made me contemplate what I want for my future, based on who I am.
 But who really knows?